RaphaelIT7/gmod-holylib/README.md

 > [!NOTE]
 > The threadpoolfix module currently does nothing as all of the fixes it contained were implemented into the Garry's Mod itself.

+> [!IMPORTANT]
+> Since HolyLib provides and exposes deep engine functions, it is not guaranteed to be safe, not all functions validate given input!<br>
+> There are plans to improve safety by locking things behind the `-holylib_allowunsafe` commandline argument which was only added recently and is barelly implemented!<br>
+> If there are any functions that should be locked behind it, please let me know as I might miss them.<br>
+> On Linux unsafe code is allowed by default, on windows it is blocked as were on a client and do not want to risk anything.<br>
+> You can disable unsafe code on linux using `-holylib_denyunsafe`<br>

 ## Next Update
 \- [+] Any files in `lua/autorun/_holylua/` are loaded by HolyLib on startup.<br>
 \- [+] Added a new modules `luathreads`, `networkthreading`, `soundscape`<br>